PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 Through a hapenstance gap in the crowd, Tom saw a vendor surrounded by bolts of multicoloured, satin cloth.
 He was argueing with a rotund customer.
 Someone behind them laughed.
 The cloth merchant raised his shrill voice.
 It pierced through the crowd in a language Tom did not understand.

 A steady metallic banging echoed from far ahead, pulses of three.
-Each hit rattled the back of Toms teeth, and each echo a reminder of the sensation.
-"Oh good,", The Tailor declared, "he's around.", and he extended his hand towards Tom, "Climb onto my shoulders.", and Tom did this, using The Tailors hands as steps, more or less.
-The view was an image she would never forget for the rest of her life.
+Each hit rattled the back of Toms teeth, and its echo a beautiful tone.
+"Oh good,", The Tailor declared, "he's around.", and he extended his hand towards Tom, "Climb onto my shoulders.", and Tom climed up The Tailor finding steps with her tiny feet.

+The view from his shoulders was an image she would never forget for the rest of her life.
 The variety of people, clothes, and tressle benches laidened, each one with never the same items as the previous.
-The crowed bobbed, a sea of heads.
-Fine hats with shimmering feathers, standing out and next to them a small group of shaggy, roughly fur-clad, men.
+The crowed bobbed, a sea of heads. a group of fine hats, with shimmering feathers, standing out in the crowd, and next to them, a small group of shaggy, roughly fur-clad, men.